Saddff2/github-CI/README.md

 - **IMAGE_NAME** - name of your image.

 - **DOCKER_REGISTRY** - In our case it's Docker Hub, but you can specify other container registry and use it in your workflow, check out [docker/login-action documentation](https://github.com/docker/login-action) to correctly implement it.

+- **APP_PORT** - port of our application, for NodeJS version of the guide, it will be 3000.

 ### **Section 2 - running jobs.**